 THIAMINE benefits.
 Vitamin B1 or B-1, also known as thiamine, is instrumental in helping the body develop healthy cells.
 It is the first of eight B vitamins (hence its B1 name), and similarly to all its relatives is water-soluble.

-Fortunately, vitamin B1 is found in abundance in both plants and animal products.
-Foods highest in this vitamin (by order of importance) include fish, pork, nuts, seeds, whole grain breads, peas, beans, kale, asparagus, and winter squash.
-Liver – and in fact any organ (heart, kidney, etc.) – is also high in thiamine, but doctors recommend those with potential gout or heart disease get their vitamin B1 from vegetables, fish and nuts, due to the high cholesterol levels in organ meats.
+Foods rich in THIAMINE.
+Vitamin B1 is found in abundance in both plants and animal products.
+Foods highest in thiamine (by order of importance) include fish, pork, nuts, seeds, whole grain breads, peas, beans, kale, asparagus, and winter squash.
+Liver – and in fact any organ (heart, kidney, etc.) – is also high in thiamine, yet due to the high cholesterol levels in organ meats, doctors recommend to patients suffering from potential gout or heart disease to get their vitamin B1 from vegetables, fish and nuts.

 Vitamin B1 deficiencies are most likely to be found among people who regularly eat fast food, alcoholics, those with Crohn’s disease, anexoria sufferers, and those undergoing kidney dialysis.

-Because vitamin B1 acts so strongly on the nervous system, people who lack enough may be very irritable, easily tired out, and moderately depressed.
-Abdominal complaints, another aspect of vitamin B1 deficiency, are usually due to this vitamin’s role in digesting carbohydrates.
+Thiamine deficiency risks.
+Because the role of vitamin B1 on the nervous system is so crucial, people whose daily intakes of thiamine are too low may be very irritable, easily worn out, and moderately depressed.
+Abdominal and stomach pains, another symptom of vitamin thiamine deficiency, are usually due to this vitamin’s role in digesting carbohydrates.

-Moreover, it is not just people who are affected.
-In 2014, the U.S. Geological Survey reported that fish in the Great Lakes were dying from vitamin B1 deficiency!
+Anecdotally , it is not just humans who need vitamin B1.
+In 2014, the U.S. Geological survey reported that fish in the Great Lakes were dying from thiamin deficiency!